 Where your ERP system has undergone significant customisation, we will need to determine whether Business Central has that functionality as standard.
 It may be we need to customise Business Central to meet your needs.
 For a highly customised system, we may have to determine whether Business Central is an appropriate fit at all!

 Implementation from a Dynamics product

 Typically, migrations from other Dynamics products give the simplest implementation projects.
 Whilst Business Central’s evolution has been extraordinary, the core of the Dynamics product has existed for years within Dynamics NAV, under the same naming convention and structure.
 The reason this simplifies the process is it speeds up data migration.
 If it’s clear which fields in the old system map to the new system, it’s simple to pass data across.
 Additionally, if users are familiar with the basic concepts from NAV, they will recognise those same concepts in Business Central.

-Implementation from a product outside of the Dynamics family
+Implementation from an ERP system outside of the Dynamics family

 If you’re taking data from a system which isn’t a part of the Dynamics family, there may not be corresponding tables or fields in Business Central.
 In that case, we’d need to decide whether customisation of the system would be necessary to incorporate them.
 Where Business Central has fields which aren’t in your old system, they may need to be populated manually or via an import.
 This of course depends on their relevance to your processes.

 Do you have a clear vision of what the new system should give you?
 Business Central is a very different beast to ERP systems of 20 or even 10 years ago.
 Time should be allocated to understanding what the system is capable of and what that can do for your business.
 A new ERP project might become a business process re-engineering project.